-If you take no action or do not reach a satisfactory agreement and have not filed a defence within 28 days after you receive the claim, the creditor can ask for judgment on the debt without you being involved or knowing that it has happened.
+If you take no action or do not reach a satisfactory agreement and have not filed a defence within 28 days after you receive the claim, the creditor can ask for judgment on the debt without your involvement or knowledge.
 This is called default judgment because you have not answered the claim with a defence.

-Judgment can also be obtained if you file a defence, but do not go to Court for the directions hearing or trial, or if you lose your case after a hearing or trial (your defence is unsuccessful).
+Judgment can also be obtained if you file a defence but do not go to court for the directions hearing or trial, or if you lose your case after a hearing or trial (in other words, if your defence is unsuccessful).

 The Court enters judgment on your debt which means that you legally owe the money.
 You will not be notified that this has happened.
 The creditor can now take other action through the court to recover the debt, which is called enforcement.